benedetto-moschella/file-management-agent/README.md

 **Example Off-Topic Query:**
 > `What is the tallest mountain in the world?`

+**Example RAG Query:**
+> `First, create a file named 'ai_risks.txt' with the content "One of the main dangers of AI is algorithmic bias."
+Then ask: "What are the dangers related to artificial intelligence?"`

 ### 2. MCP Server
 To run the agent as a server for clients like Cursor: